-- If you feel unwell on the day of your exam and do not think that you are able to sit your exam, then you should get in contact with your College Tutorial Office immediately to let them know you are unwell.
-You will be marked as absent from the exam and your College will discuss what mitigations may be appropriate. - In person exams If you feel unwell during an exam, let an invigilator know and they will be able to take the appropriate action.
-If you need to leave the venue before the end of the exam, your College Tutorial Office will be alerted and you should follow up with them immediately. - Online exam If you become unwell during the assessment and are unable to continue, you should submit the work you have completed so far and inform your College Tutorial Office as soon as possible.
+- If you feel unwell on the day of your exam and do not think that you are able to sit your exam, then you should get in contact with your College Tutorial Office (during office opening hours), the Porters' Lodge (outside of College Tutorial Office opening times), or the College Nurse as soon as possible to let them know that you are unwell..
+You will be marked as absent from the exam and your College will discuss what mitigations may be appropriate. - In person exams If you feel unwell during an exam, alert an invigilator and they will be able to take the appropriate action.
+If you need to leave the venue before the end of the exam, your College Tutorial Office will be alerted and you should follow up with them immediately. - Online exam If you become unwell during the assessment and are unable to continue, you should submit the work you have completed so far and inform your College Tutorial Office immediately.
 They will provide you with guidance on what to do next. - You should also contact a medical professional (where appropriate) for medical support.
 Applications for allowances require relevant, contemporary and specific evidence of illness.